Business, Communication,Built Environment, Health Science & Liberal Arts

 Support & Funding

 As an ISA participant, you have the opportunity to apply for scholarships and grants that can be applied directly to assist with your study abroad programs.
 ISA offers over $1,000,000 in scholarships and grants each year.
 To see what opportunities are available, you may visit the Scholarships and Grants page.
 Please note that some programs, including remote learning opportunities, are not eligible for scholarships.View all Funding Options

 Living in ISA housing will give you the opportunity to experience aspects of the Gold Coast lifestyle that are inaccessible to the average visitor.
 There are many differences in culture and lifestyle between Australia and the U.S. Remember: the key to a positive experience is an open and adaptable mind.
 With a variety of accommodations available to you, you're sure to find one that will help you feel right at home.

 Housing is provided on all ISA programs in Australia at an additional cost.
-Costs vary according to accommodation selected and session, but ranges between $3,550-$4,000, with meals, and ranges from $3,750-$7,150, without meals (subject to change).
+Costs vary according to accommodation selected and session, but ranges from $2,230-$7,150 (estimated and subject to change).
 We strive to match your housing preferences with our available accommodation; however, housing preference requests cannot be guaranteed.